dywisor/roverlay/doc/rst/usage.rst

 for example, can often be calculated by combining the origin's "root" src uri with the package file.

-Initializion may fail if the package's name cannot be understood, which is most likely due to unsupported versioning schemes.
+Initialization may fail if the package's name cannot be understood, which is most likely due to unsupported versioning schemes.

 It is then checked whether the newly created *PackageInfo p* can be part of